percona/xtradb-cluster-tutorial/doc/07-Arbitration Daemon.rst

 	iptables -A OUTPUT -s 192.168.70.3 -j DROP

 - What (eventually) happens?
 Why?
 How long does it take?
+- What is the advantage of using garbd in this case?

 Again, recover node3 by stopping iptables::